kasperdanielhansen/massay/api.md

 # An API for multassay containers

+eHub is a multiassay container representing a number of assays with corresponding Bioconductor classes.

+The first design attempt centers around encapsulating entire Bioconductor classes inside an eHub.
+There are advantages to this (no coersion for example) and disadvantages (duplication of information).

+The assays can be linked by samples or by features.

+Insight: any feature linking we have discussed ultimately reduces to linking certain features of one assay to another.
+We can represent this by a Hits object from IRanges.
+I think this abstraction is general enough to cover most cases.
+We have two possibilities
+(1) The Hits object gets constructed on the fly
+(2) The Hits object is stored inside eHub
+We need to allow for (2).
+Some assay linking (say proteins to genes or microRNA to genes) are too complicated to do on the fly.
+However, this means the number of links in worst case scales as nAssays^2.

 MAC is a multiassay container representing a number of assays with corresponding Bioconductor classes.